babulalala/BAssistant2/agile/epic-02-Meta_List_feature/requirement.md

  database			SQLite/(maybe also MongoDB?
 It depends on if it is available for Cygwin and Termux) client side			Angular.js + Bootstrap
  API				RestAPI

+  * If value is valid then the field values will be sent to server.
+  * If value is invalid then user will be warned and the value will not be saved.